When talking about digital marketing, we all know that having a social media strategy can be an extremely powerful tool for businesses.

 To personalize videos recommendations, YouTube considers three major factors:

 - User Activity — The user’s viewing history and video content preferences

 - Engagement — Watch time, video reactions (likes, comments, shares)

 - External Influences — Current events, the latest news, or trending content

 To be able to master those social media algorithms, marketers must look at each platform individually to ensure that their output is as successful as possible.

-By tailoring your social media strategy for every platform, you can significantly increase your reach and engagement levels.
+By tailoring your social media strategy for every platform, you can significantly increase your reach levels and encourage interactions from your followers.
 And what better way to do so than with SocialBee?

 Customize Your Social Media Content for Every Algorithm with SocialBee!